0602nidhi/Task-Scheduling-Algorithms/CPU-Scheduling-Algorithms-main/README.md

   their parameters, if applicable.
 Each algorithm is represented by a number as listed in the introduction section and as shown in the attached testcases.
   Round Robin and Aging have a parameter specifying the quantum q to be used.
 Therefore, a policy entered as 2-4 means Round Robin with q=4.
-Also, policy 8-1 means Aging with q=1.

 1. FCFS (First Come First Serve)
 2. RR (Round Robin)